 Each payment to Enron in accordance with Section 10.1 shall be accompanied by a statement showing by Territory the corporate names and addresses of invoiced Subscribers, the Qualifying Revenue in respect of each such Subscriber, and the exchange rates to be applied in determining Enron Revenue, if any.

-Enron, on not less than 90 days written notice, is entitled once during each 12 month period to audit the books and records of the Reuters Group which relate exclusively to the computation of Enron Revenue in that 12 month period; Reuters shall make those books and records available to Enron for inspection during normal business hours at locations reasonably nominated by Reuters.
+Enron, on not less than 90 days written notice, is entitled once during each 12 month period to audit the books and records of the Reuters Group which relate exclusively to the computation of Enron Revenue in that 12 month period; Reuters shall make those books and records available to Enron for inspection during normal business hours at locations reasonably nominated by Reuters, but otherwise generally convenient to Enron.
 Enron shall comply with Reuters reasonable security, operational and/or confidentiality procedures.

 If Enron disputes the amount of Qualifying Revenue due to Enron, Enron shall notify Reuters in writing.
-The amount of Qualifying Revenue due to Enron shall be determined on an expedited basis by an independent accountant (the Accountant) to be appointed by agreement between the parties (and in default of agreement by The President, Institute of Chartered Accountants of England and Wales).
+The amount of Qualifying Revenue due to Enron shall be determined on an expedited basis by an independent accountant (the Accountant) to be appointed by agreement between the parties (and in default of agreement by NEED US EQUIVALENT AS US LAW GOVERNS).

 Each party shall make available in confidence all relevant documents which the Accountant may reasonably require for the purposes of the Accountant’s determination.